melkati/CO2-Gadget/README.md

 - GPIO Orange: Pin (GPIO) corresponding to the output when the orange level is reached (for relays, alarms, and RGB LED).
 - GPIO Red: Pin (GPIO) corresponding to the output when the orange level is reached (for relays, alarms, and RGB LED).
 - GPIO Battery: Pin for battery voltage measurement.
 Keep in mind that on most ESP32 boards the maximum admissible voltage is 3.3V, so you will have to put a resistive divider at the input.
+- Neopixel GPIO: Pin to which you must connect the data line of the Neopixel or WS2812B LEDs (more types supported)

 # Supported sensors